Skip to content

 Long-term Memory

 This is a vector database (RAG).
-Allows storing gigabytes of documents and finding what's needed by meaning (Semantic Search).
+It can store gigabytes of documents and find what's needed by meaning (Semantic Search).

 How it works: